4ym3nn/4ym3nn.github.io/content/posts/WorldWideCTF2025/emulator.md

 ## Getting Shell Access

-After running the emulator, we can access the Android shell:
+After running the emulator, you can access the Android shell:

 ```bash
 adb shell